T-Mobile vs. Verizon Review 2021

 T-Mobile Magenta plan

-The $70 Magenta plan comes with some extra perks, like international texting, in-flight service, and 5G access (if you’ve got the right device).
+The $70 Magenta plan comes with some extra perks, like international texting, in-flight Wi-Fi, and 5G coverage (if you’ve got the right device).
 But before you jump on the T-Mobile bandwagon, check out Verizon’s unlimited plan that runs at the same price.

-As with T-Mobile’s cheapest unlimited plan, Start Unlimited customers can experience data deprioritization when the network is busy.
-And for the record, we think that’s pretty bogus for a $70 plan.
+As with T-Mobile’s cheapest unlimited plan, Unlimited Welcome customers can experience data deprioritization when the network is busy.
+And for the record, we think that’s pretty bogus for a $65 plan.

-But Verizon tries to make up for deprioritization with some perks, like free subscriptions to Disney+ and Apple Music.
+But Verizon tries to make up for deprioritization with some perks to choose from, like extra storage or more hotspot data.
+You'll also find add-on options for streaming and music like Verizon's Disney Bundle, an Apple One subscription, or a subscription to Walmart+.
 Not to mention that Verizon operates the best mobile network in the country (we’ll talk about that more in a minute).

 When you start looking at the higher-tiered plans from Verizon and T-Mobile, the main benefits you find are increased high-speed data caps and better streaming quality.

-Both Verizon’s Get More Unlmited and T-Mobile’s Magenta Plus plans will give you HD video streaming.
+Both Verizon’s Unlimited Plus and T-Mobile’s Magenta plans will give you HD video streaming.

-But Verizon is the clear winner when it comes to the high-speed data cap, offering an incredible 75 GB of data before throttling.
-Compare that to T-Mobile’s 50 GB, and you’ll see why some people pay a few extra bucks for the Get More Unlimited Plan.
+But T-Mobile is the clear winner when it comes to the high-speed data cap, giving truly unlimited high-speed data for its Go5G Plus plan, no matter how much data you use.
+Compare that to Verizon's 50 GB, and you’ll see why some people pay a few extra bucks for the Go5G Plus Plan.
+And if $90 feels like way too much, even T-Mobile's Go5G plan has double Verizon's high-speed data cap, giving you 100 GB of premium data.

 Data caps

 Data caps refer to how much data you can use in a given month before your speeds start to slow down.
-(Maybe there’s no such thing as truly unlimited, except for maybe Visible Wireless.)
 Here’s how the data caps break down between the two providers:

-- T-Mobile plans have a 50 GB data cap.
+• All T-Mobile plans (except for its Go5G Plus plan) have a 100 GB data cap.

 If you frequently stream on the go or obsessively play Hearthstone (like my fellow writer here at Reviews.org does), you’ll run through data pretty quickly.
 Having a higher data cap means you can expect the same speeds for a longer amount of time.